 Experience that demonstrates critical thinking, problem solving and outstanding leadership skills

 Have earned at least a B+ in college-level English and/or Math (i.e. Freshman English/College Algebra)

-Have completed at least 12 credits of college level work at a college or university setting
+Have completed at least 12 credits of college-level work in a college or university setting

 Availability for 3-4 evenings throughout the summer for special events given one week¡¦s notice

 Availability to attend 10-hours of tutor training prior to June 09, 2014 (dates to be determined)

 Have a valid driver's license and auto insurance and be willing to work additional hours to providerides for participants using a Riverland state vehicle